1120 SW 5th Ave, Room 1250, Portland, OR 97204

 - How does the clear glass and openness make you feel?

-- New public event area
+- New public event space and customer service counter

 - Notice the different size and shapes of the meeting rooms.